keaneph/Gungnir/README.md

 Contributions are always welcome!

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on my code of conduct, and the process for submitting pull requests to me.

 ## Built With